astralfrontier/astralfrontier.org-OLD/source/_posts/assorted-d-d-pc-ideas.md

 **Cleric**: Two options.

 1. A Knowledge Cleric, someone shepherding and curating knowledge of the old world.
 They inherited a cache of scrolls (or some more obscure record-keeping device), or a famous library burned around their ancestors, or something similar.
-2. A Life Cleric with Magic Initiate to take up Druid spells like Shillelagh and Goodberry, effectively an FFXIV [White Mage] in D&D.
+2. A Life Cleric with Magic Initiate to take up Druid spells like Shillelagh and Goodberry, effectively an FFXIV [White Mage] in D&D. In the MMO, White Mages are healers and protectors of life and nature, so this is one way to do that.

+**Druid**: A Circle of Dreams Druid, a healer and protector of nature.
+Someone aligned with the spirits of the forest or the sylvan folk there.
+Either this or a Life Cleric would make a great White Mage template.

 **Fighter**: There's a few options here.